DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/optimal_room_conditions.md

 -	Ventilate regularly or use dehumidifiers if RH > 60 %
 -	Watch for signs of mold growth at high humidity levels to prevent health risks

-**CO₂ Reduction through Ventilation**
+**VOC Reduction through Ventilation**
--	CO₂ level should be < 1000 ppm
+-	VOC index should be < 100 (optimal)
--	Perform shock ventilation when levels exceed 1000 ppm
+-	Ventilate immediately if VOC index > 100
+-   Identify and remove sources if index remains high

 **Noise Reduction**
 -	Keep ambient noise at a maximum of 50 dB(A)